JasonGeee/100-Days-Of-Code/README.md

 But here and there I will be throwing in some other coding practice.
 Like touching up on my C++ or C programming.

+**Decided to only create folders in the main repository and document in the specific folder of that day.
+Want to spend as much time learning.**
+If you want to read about my documentation of that day, go to the folder of that day.
+Thank you!

 ## Day 1

 Committing to the 100 days of code for an hour or more a day!